windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 * Node.js: There will be a dashboard to display the real-time data

-## The Data in Redis do i need for Banning IP
+## Data Entries in Redis that I need for banning IPs

 * Number of requests per IP in one minute
 * Number of requests per IP and URL in one minute